This unique 12-credit graduate certificate program is entirely online and can help advance your career opportunities in thanatology.

-Applications for admission to the spring term are due by December 15.
+Applications for admission to the fall term are due by July 15.

 The American Geriatrics Society reports that one in five Americans will be 65 or older by the year 2030.
 At the same time, the number of professionals qualified to care for elderly patients is decreasing.
 There’s an urgent demand for specialized care in a number of rapidly growing fields, including:

 - Nursing home care